Bundles are made up of two or more variants.

 Each of these variants will reflect the changes from that order.
 Your available stock level will be adjusted to the following:

 - 6 boxes of crackers

 - 3 wicker baskets

 You will notice that your Hamper stock will have 5 “On Hand”, yet only 3 are “Available” since you have “Committed” 2 to the previous order.

 Now, you receive an order for 1 wicker basket.
 Once you mark the order as “Active” Or “Finalized” you will notice a decrease in the “Available” stock of hampers in your inventory, with a corresponding increase in your “Committed” stock of it, while the “On Hand” value remains unchanged.

 Now, you will only have 2 “Available” Hampers.

-Although you haven’t committed a whole Hamper but only a variant of within the composite variant (a wicker basket), the hamper have 1 less available stock because 1 less hamper can be made now.
+Although you haven’t committed a whole Hamper, but only a variant of within the bundle (a wicker basket), the hamper has 1 less available stock because 1 less hamper can be made now.